 Baylor has Briles to thank for that along with plenty of NFL caliber players stacking its rosters which I guess Briles is to be thanked for, as well.

 Can the Bears not only maintain the recent run of success but take it a step further?
-The fact that anyone is even thinking about that question is the surest indicator that Baylor football has indeed arrived and as long as Briles is there pulling the strings, here's guessing they aren't going back into the abyss anytime soon.
+The fact that anyone is even thinking about that question is the surest indicator Baylor football has indeed arrived and so long as Briles is there pulling the strings, here's guessing they aren't going back into the abyss anytime soon.

 (Video of Briles entire Big 12 media session is below)

 The Big 12 released its 2014 preseason football team on Wednesday, a sure sign that there is indeed light at the end of the tunnel known as the offseason.
 The poll is selected by the media who cover the league.

 Baylor led the way with seven players selected as the Bears dominated the offensive skill positions with Bryce Petty, Shock Linwood, and Antwan Goodley each receiving preseason honors.
 Petty was also chosen as the Big 12’s offensive player of the year which shouldn’t come as any surprise.

 On defense, TCU had the most players selected with all three of their nominees coming on that side of the ball.
 The Horned Frogs had two defensive linemen, Chucky Hunter and Devonte Fields, chosen along with safety Sam Carter.

 Fields was chosen as the defensive player of the year which is lofty praise for a player who missed the final nine games of the 2014 season.
 Obviously the voters in the media feel like Fields is going to return to the form he showed as a freshman when he registered 10 sacks and was named defensive freshmen of the year.